 You don’t find peace by denigrating what others find sacred.

 You find peace by seeking what’s sacred, so you can know for yourself.
 Know that it’s in remembrance of Allah ﷻ that hearts find rest (Qur’an 13:28), whether you understand that consciously or not.

 Understand that when it comes right down to it, we all have exactly two options.

 We are human beings, and as such, we are not without need.
 We must submit, to something or someone.
 The choice comes down to this: either we submit to Allah ﷻ or we submit to His creation.
 There is no third option.

 So submit to Allah ﷻ and thereby to nothing and no one else.

 Think about that.
-The first time I heard this, it changed my life forever.
+What an amazing idea.
 The bottom line is that